rintoj/ngx-virtual-scroller/README.md

 ## Additional elements in scroll

-If you want to nest additional elements inside virtual scroll besides the list itself (e.g. search field), you need to wrap those elements in a tag with an angular selector name of #container.
+If you want to nest additional elements inside virtual scroll besides the list itself (e.g. search field), you need to wrap those elements in a tag with an angular selector name of `#container`.

 ```html
 <virtual-scroller #scroll [items]="items">